 * If your film will be selected, you’ll need to provide a dialogue list in English (applies to films in any language).

-* You will need to submit an HD as the least resolution for screening your film in the case if it will be selected.
+* You will need to provide a DCP for screening your film in the case of selection.

 * By submitting, the participant filmmaker/artist acknowledges and agrees that if selected for the festival - their film will be screened in a live venue in front of live audience.